mountainMath/cancensus/README.md

 The cancensus package is designed for working with Canadian Census data.
 In addition to Census data, Statistics Canada provides access to a vast [socio-economic data repository](https://www150.statcan.gc.ca/n1/en/type/data) with thousands of data tables available for public access.

 The [cansim package](https://mountainmath.github.io/cansim/index.html) is designed to retrieve and work with public Statistics Canada data tables.
 The cansim prepares retrieved data tables as analysis-ready tidy dataframes and provides a number of convenience tools and functions to make it easier to work with Statistics Canada data.
+It is available on CRAN and on [Github](https://github.com/mountainMath/cancensus).

 Data downloaded through the cansim package that comes with standard geographic attributes will typically share a common geographic ID that can be matched to Census data.